Table of Contents

-Moderate to vigorous exercise for approximately 60 minutes per day is known to decrease peripheral insulin resistance, to help children lose weight, to improve their mode, and to improve the efficacy of the oral hypoglycemic agents that can be used to treat type 2 diabetes.
+Moderate to vigorous exercise for approximately 60 minutes per day is known to decrease peripheral insulin resistance, to help children lose weight, to improve their mood, and to improve the efficacy of the oral hypoglycemic agents that can be used to treat type 2 diabetes.
 Additionally, moderate to vigorous exercise will lower the risk of cardiovascular disease in children.

 Oral hypoglycemic agents in children

-When a child presents to the health care provider because of type 2 diabetes, an important decision about prescribing insulin or not has to be made.
+When a child presents to the healthcare provider because of type 2 diabetes, an important decision about prescribing insulin or not has to be made.
 Usually, when the child is not symptomatic, hemoglobin A1C is < 9 % and random plasma glucose concentration is below 250 mg/dL, insulin therapy should be delayed.

 Children who meet the above criteria should be started on metformin combined with lifestyle modifications.
 Metformin is very effective in lowering the random plasma glucose concentration, the hemoglobin A1C percentage and in helping children lose weight.

 The maximum dose of metformin in children is usually 2 grams per day.
 This maximum dose should be reached gradually.
-Children with impaired renal function should receive a lower dosage of metformin combined with close monitoring of renal function due to the slightly increased risk of developing lactic acidosis.
+Children with impaired renal function should receive a lower dosage of metformin, combined with close monitoring of renal function due to the slightly increased risk of developing lactic acidosis.

-Thiazolidinediones such as rosiglitazone are being evaluated for the treatment of type 2 diabetes in children.
+Thiazolidinediones, such as rosiglitazone, are being evaluated for the treatment of type 2 diabetes in children.
 The efficacy of rosiglitazone is inferior compared to metformin for the management of hyperglycemia in children and the safety of the drug is questionable.
 Therefore, thiazolidinediones have not been approved so far for the management of type 2 diabetes in children except for research purposes.

-Children who do not respond to metformin alone or who have contraindications to metformin might benefit from adding a sulfonylurea.
+Children who do not respond to metformin alone, or who have contraindications to metformin, might benefit from adding a sulfonylurea.
 Glimepiride from 1 to 8 mg once daily and glipizide at 2.5 mg twice daily have been evaluated for the management of type 2 diabetes in children and found to be effective and safe.

 The use of sulfonylureas in children is considered as off-label because the Food and Drug Administration did not label them to be used in children but is common and acceptable in the clinical practice.

 While meglitinides such as repaglinide and nateglinide have been used as adjunctive therapy in the management of type 2 diabetes in adults, their use in children is not approved.
-Alpha-glucosidase inhibitors such as acarbose can be used as adjunctive therapy for the management of type 2 diabetes in children but they are usually poorly tolerated due to the common gastrointestinal side effects such as diarrhea and abdominal cramps.
+Alpha-glucosidase inhibitors such as acarbose can be used as adjunctive therapy for the management of type 2 diabetes in children, but they are usually poorly tolerated due to the common gastrointestinal side effects such as diarrhea and abdominal cramps.

 Glucagon-like peptide-1 agonists such as exenatide are being studied in the pediatric population and they appear to be effective but they are not approved in children.
 This group of oral hypoglycemic agents are very effective in lowering the hemoglobin A1C percentage and we hope they can be approved soon to treat type 2 diabetes in children.

 The main reason of delayed approval is the lack of randomized clinical trials in children and the possibility of poor tolerability due to common side effects such as nausea, vomiting, headache and diarrhea.
-These agents can cause hypoglycemia which has been argued to be more hazardous to the developing brain than hyperglycemia, a point that can also delay the approval of using these agents in children.
+These agents can cause hypoglycemia, which has been argued to be more hazardous to the developing brain than hyperglycemia, a point that can also delay the approval of using these agents in children.

-The amylin analog Pramlintide can be used for the management of type 1 diabetes in children but is not approved for the management of type 2 diabetes due to the very high risk of severe hypoglycemia.
+The amylin analog Pramlintide can be used for the management of type 1 diabetes in children, but is not approved for the management of type 2 diabetes due to the very high risk of severe hypoglycemia.